 WRITING WORDS OF INFLUENCE

 Rick was a public relations professional for many years — including colleges, radio stations, and a major health maintenance organization (HMO) where he handled media relations and produced an array of newsletters.
 He also served as a freelance writer for several alt-newsweeklies, providing a column and theater reviews for EveryBody’s News (1991-1994) and an array of arts coverage for CityBeat (1994-present).
 He became CityBeat’s arts and culture editor in 1998, a role he continued for eight years.
 During that time he joined the American Theatre Critics Association and served as its chair in 2005-2006.
 He also was the author of The Big Pig Gig: Celebrating Pigs in the City, a 2000 photo book about Cincinnati’s wildly successful public art event featuring fanciful pig statues.
-(This is the first of four books to date.)
+(This is the first of five books to date.)

 Rick began to contribute interviews, reviews and features to The Sondheim Review in 1998 and joined its editorial board in 2002.
 In 2004 he became the managing editor of the quarterly magazine about the legendary musical theater composer and lyricist.
 When TSR ceased publication in 2016, he endeavored to sustain coverage of Sondheim’s shows and related matters via a website, EverythingSondheim.org.
 After 18 months, Rick sold the site to Signature Theatre in Arlington, Virginia, where it has been sustained on the website of one of America’s foremost presenters of Sondheim’s shows.